 Our Solid Timber homes (which includes homes from our transportable range) have walls made out of sustainably grown New Zealand timber, while our Timbermode homes (which include designs from both our Alpine and Fraemohs First ranges too) have conventional timber framing and can have timber match lining as a feature interior lining.
-All of our homes – regardless of range, building material and style – are available as kitset homes.
+Nearly all of our homes – regardless of range, building material and style – are available as kitsets.

 The Solid Timber system uses interlocking timber boards that stack on top of one another to form the walls of your home.
 There is no separate framing, cladding, or lining in these homes.
 The walls are solid timber, and provide insulation and protection from the elements as well as forming the exterior finish and the internal finish – all with a single material.

 The properties of natural timber also help to create a healthier home.
 Wood “breathes” in a way that man-made materials do not and helps control moisture levels indoors so that your home will feel drier, warmer and be easier to heat effectively.
 Timber’s ability to help prevent dampness from accumulating is especially important in bedrooms during the nights, making your home more comfortable and healthier to live in.
 Wood’s insulating properties can also help to reduce energy leakage from your home, making heavy timber very energy efficient.
 Timber’s propensity to naturally regulate temperature and humidity have been documented in hundreds of studies from around the world.
 For a very quick read you might look to see the abstract to this recent Finnish study on how timber improves indoor air quality.